calvindc/bakphotondb/readme.md

-# logserver
+# bakphotondb
-for upload log content ,for debug
+for upload and down photon db ,for debug

 usage: